 Minimum eligibility requirements of the Farm Viability Enhancement Program:

-- Did your farm produce at least $10,000 of gross farm income in the most recent tax year?
+- The business has grossed at least $15,000 in the most recent tax year

 - Conventional dairy farmers transitioning to organic production